stephenmwilkins/flags_data/README.md

 # First Light and Assembly of Galaxies (FLAGS) comparison dataset

-Model predictions and observational constraints in the First Light And Reionisation Epoch
+This module contains model predictions and observational constraints for various distribution functions and scaling relations in the First Light And Reionisation Epoch.
+Datasets are stored using the [astropy ecsv](https://docs.astropy.org/en/stable/api/astropy.io.ascii.Ecsv.html) format.
+In addition there are various classes and functions to aid in the analysis, alongside a set of examples.

+If you are interested in contributing, or have noticed a mistake, please feel free to raise a [issue](https://github.com/stephenmwilkins/flags_data/issues) or email me.

 ## Distribution Functions